-Change these settings as described here and click Save Settings to apply your changes, or click Cancel Changes to cancel your changes.
+Change these settings as described here and click Apply to apply your changes, or cancel your changes by not applying them.
 Help information is available on the right side of the screen.

 The Wireless - Wireless Security Tab

 Change the Access Point's wireless security settings on this screen.